 W. Jerry Oakes, MD

 Along the way, he has produced more than 350 peer-reviewed papers and 50 book chapters.
 He has served as president of the Neurosurgical Society of Alabama and the Southern Neurosurgical Society.
+He has co-authored the textbook " The Chiari Malformations" to be published in 2013.
 In 2002, he became the editor of Pediatric Neurosurgery and president of the American Society of Pediatric Neurosurgeons.
 He served 12 years on the American Board of Pediatric Neurosurgery first as a director and then as vice-chair.

 It has been his privilege to participate in the training of 26 pediatric neurosurgeons currently in practice.

 Dr. Oakes sees patients at Children's Hospital of Alabama on Tuesdays and Wednesdays.
 Appointments can be made by calling 205-638-6914.